Common Tree Diseases in Wisconsin

-We use a process called macro-infusion at the base of the tree to protect your trees from tree diseases such as Oak Wilt, Dutch Elm’s disease, & Sycamore/Ash Anthranose.
+We use a process called macro-infusion at the base of the tree to protect your trees from common tree diseases such as Oak Wilt, Dutch Elm’s disease, & Sycamore/Ash Anthranose.
 These treatments can deliver up to 3 years of protection.
 Timing of these treatments are critical.
 We apply fungicide treatments to trees with other common diseases such as apple scab, rhizosphaera, fire blight, cytospora canker, & others.
 Timing of these treatments is critical as well.

 We perform soil applied, basal drenches & soil injections with systemic insecticides to treat insect problems such as Emerald Ash Borer (EAB), Bronze birch borer, ash plant bug, ash flower gall, gypsy moth, Japanese beetles, aphids, leafhoppers, caterpillars, mites, gall insects,& an array of other sucking insects, defoliators, & borers.
 Basal drenches can be done without any spraying or wounding of the tree.
 Timing is critical for applying insecticides.